DataDog/integrations-extras/komodor/README.md

 This integration allows Datadog Monitor Alerts to be available in the Komodor Kubernetes troubleshooting platform and to suggest related services based on service connections detected by Datadog.

-Komodor tracks changes across your entire K8s stack, analyzes their ripple effect and provides you with the context you need to troubleshoot efficiently and independently.

-### Empower on-call teams
-Make the knowledge and expertise that has traditionally been held by only a few, clear and visible to developers, SRE and support teams.

-### Understand your kubernetes
-Gain the K8s visibility you are lacking.
-See your deployments on a timeline with the relevant information: what changed, what code was pushed and by whom.

-### Track your system end-to-end
-View data from your Git, config maps, infrastruture, alerting and other tooling such as Datadog, in one centralized and easy-to-understand display, easily link to Datadog metrics with dynamic deployment links that take you directly to the matrics you need.

-Troubleshoot your microservices based on the most relevant context, connections and service dependencies detected in Datadog.
+Komodor tracks changes across your entire K8s stack, analyzes their ripple effect, and provides you with the context you need to troubleshoot efficiently and independently.
+Komodor gives you insight into your Kubernetes deployments on a timeline with the relevant information like what changed, what code was pushed and by who.
+You can also view data from your Git, config maps, infrastruture, alerting and other tooling such as Datadog, in one centralized and easy-to-understand display, easily link to Datadog metrics with dynamic deployment links that take you directly to the matrices you need.
+This allows you to troubleshoot your microservices based on the most relevant context, connections and service dependencies detected in Datadog.

 ## Setup